Cognitive load: Effects of heavy cognitive load

 A heavy cognitive load typically creates error or some kind of interference in the task at hand.
 A heavy cognitive load can also increase stereotyping.
-Stereotyping is an extension of the Fundamental Attribution Error which also increases in frequency with heavier cognitive load.
-The notions of cognitive load and arousal contribute to the "Overload Hypothesis" explanation of social facilitation: in the presence of an audience, subjects tend to perform worse in subjectively complex tasks (whereas they tend to excel in subjectively easy tasks).
+This is because a heavy cognitive load pushes excess information into subconscious processing, which involves the use of schemas, the patterns of thought and behavior that help to organize information into categories and identify the relationships between them.
+Stereotypical associations may be automatically activated by the use of pattern recognition and schemas, producing an implicit stereotype effect.
+Stereotyping is an extension of the fundamental attribution error, which also increases in frequency with heavier cognitive load.
+The notions of cognitive load and arousal contribute to the overload hypothesis explanation of social facilitation: in the presence of an audience, subjects tend to perform worse in subjectively complex tasks (whereas they tend to excel in subjectively easy tasks).